frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/multi-body.md

 ## Multi-Part Modeling

-Onshape is a software focused on a *top-down design* workflow (explored more in [Stage 1C](../1C/introduction.md "Learning Course Stage 1C Page"){:target="_blank"}) using multi-part part studios.
+Onshape is a software focused on a *top-down design* workflow using multi-part part studios.
 It allows you to create several different related parts in the same tab, all referencing each other, making the part creation for something like a subsystem easy.

 ### Learning Center Course
 **Complete the following Onshape Learning Course:**